Postpartum confinement: Korea

 Korean women spend samchil-il (three seven days, 21 days) in confinement, receiving sanhujori (postpartum care).
 In the past, during the samchil-il period, geumjul (taboo rope) made with saekki and various symbolic objects, such as chili peppers (for a boy) and coal (for a girl), was hung over the gate to denote the childbirth and restrict visitor access.

 Thailand

-Thailand has various customs.
 New mothers used to be encouraged to lie in a warm bed near the fire for 30 days, a practice known as yu fai.
 This has been adapted into a form of Thai massage.
 Kao krachome is a type of herbal medicine in which the steam from the boiled plants is inhaled.
 Ya dong involves herbal medicine taken internally.
 Thai immigrants to Sweden report using the steam bath to heal after childbirth, although the correct ingredients are not easy to find.
-Thai Australians who had had caesarian sections felt that they did not need to - in fact, ought not to - undergo these rituals.
+Thai Australians who had had caesarian sections felt that they did not need to – in fact, ought not to – undergo these rituals.